 Guide

-The Pony Style 52 pipe clamp delivers what budget-conscious contractors need: a reliable multiple-disc clutch mechanism that actually holds position without slipping.
-At 1,000 pounds of clamping force, it’s built for small-to-medium woodworking fixtures and light-duty field work where full-size pipe clamps would be overkill.
+The Pony Style 50 pipe clamp delivers what contractors need: a reliable multiple-disc clutch mechanism that actually holds position without slipping.
+At 1,200 pounds of clamping force, it’s built for the larger woodworking fixtures and heavier glue-ups that smaller 1/2-inch pipe clamps can’t handle.

 The Clutch Makes the Difference